Choosing Japan: The Benefits for Foreign Software Engineers

 As we have seen above, a huge demand exists for software developers and other IT professionals in Japan.

-Japan has been comparatively a very close country compared to countries like the USA.
+Historically Japan has been a very close country compared to countries like the USA.

-Following Japanese work practices and culture was always the most important objective for Japanese companies.
+Following Japanese work practices and culture has always been the most important objective for Japanese companies.
 However, unlike the manufacturing industry, the lack of diversity prevented Japanese software companies from being competitive globally.

 Many modern Japanese tech companies, especially successful Japanese startups, seek to diversify their workforce to be more competitive globally.